 Hence, the answer is option (2).

 The large field of applications underlines the goodness of boron for modern technology and science.
 The anomalous behaviour was explained due to the small atomic size, high ionization energy and, thirdly, the absence of d-orbitals by boric acid.
 It is due to the formation of stable covalent compounds, resistance to acids and bases, and the nature of complex formation that special characteristics are denoted towards boron.
 Made by the properties, boron became an undeniable material in various industrial, electronic, medicinal, and agricultural uses.
-Not only its importance would add to more exploration in the realm of chemistry, but it would also bring new avenues with technological development.
+Not only would its importance add to more exploration in the realm of chemistry, but it would also bring new avenues with technological development.

 Boron is small in atomic size; its ionization energy is high because there are no d-orbitals, hence there will be strong covalent bonding.
 Moreover, it shows quite several unique chemical and physical properties.
 All of the above features make the given chemical very different from all the other Group 13 elements.